 Do we keep what we catch?

 Yes.
 You can take home any fish that exceeds the legal size limit for that species.
-We will clean and/or fillet them for you if you wish.

 How far out do you go?

 We will take you where we feel you have the best chance of snaring a quality fish.
 We normally travel between 40 and 60 nautical miles per trip and tend to head North West to find the better ground.